 Matteucci had a good hand, but “Frenchy” knew he had a better one.
 Matteucci lost the game.
-The DA and Keate, the candidate for sheriff, swung into action, placing the two in-house cheaters, Lassarre and Ferre, under arrest.
+The DA and Keate, the candidate for sheriff, swung into action, placing the two in-house cheaters, Lasserre and Ferre, under arrest.

 Lopez was not sitting in on the game but was arrested as the owner of the club.

-After booking the three men in the county jail, Stebenne and Keate searched the hotel rooms of Frenchy Lassarre and Eddie Ferre.
+After booking the three men in the county jail, Stebenne and Keate searched the hotel rooms of Frenchy Lasserre and Eddie Ferre.
 The Las Vegas Age reported that the district attorney “found in Ferre’s room five new decks of cards all nicely marked for skinning the suckers.”(2)

 When Justice Court opened the next day, Matteucci filed a complaint against the trio.
 They were charged with “feloniously cheating and defrauding, with the aid of marked cards.”
 The three men hired the town’s leading defense attorney, Artemus Ham.

 During arraignment on Monday, July 19, the three men pleaded not guilty.
 Then, on advice of their attorney, the three skipped the preliminary hearing and prepared for trial in October.
-Club owner Lopez was released on his own recognizance, while Lassarre and Ferre each had to provide a bond of $1,000.
+Club owner Lopez was released on his own recognizance, while Lasserre and Ferre each had to provide a bond of $1,000.

 On September 7, the county’s primary election was elected.
 Only two candidates were running for district attorney, Stebenne and Harley Harmon.
 Harmon became the new DA by an overwhelming margin, 442 to 76.
 He would take office on January 1, 1920.